 - Preheat the oven to 400°.
 Line a large baking sheet with parchment paper.

 - In a small bowl, combine the sugar and cinnamon until well blended.2 tablespoon granulated sugar, 1 teaspoon ground cinnamon

-- Bake the puffs for about 10 minutes or until puffy and golden brown.
+- Bake the puffs for about 10-12 minutes or until puffy and golden brown.
 They may roll around on the paper and unroll slightly.
-Cool on a rack.
+Cool on a rack and serve warm.

 This post was originally published on May 5, 2015.
 It has been updated for content and clarity.

 I, too, plan to make these this Saturday night.
 I just went and bought the puff pastry dough and printed out the recipe.
 Will be serving these warm along with some gelato.

 I have been waiting for this post ever since you posted the fondue for one a little while back with a picture of these puffs.
 I figured it might be puff pastry and went out and bought some in anticipation.
 It’s waiting in the freezer along with chocolate chips.
 Thanks for sharing such a simple but good idea!
 And individual size is great.
 Can’t wait to try it.
 It ought to satisfy my sweet tooth. 🙂